-During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-Local residents will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times.
-The works will be of short duration and will move progressively along the full scheme extent.
+During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to TM measures.
+Although one residential property was identified within 300m of the bridge, the works are of short duration and full road closure will be limited to a few nights (likely 1-2 nights).
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Local residents will be notified of the impending works and traffic management (lane closure with convoy).
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Local residents will be notified of the impending works and TM (single lane closure with temporary traffic light during the day and full-road closure overnight for a limited number of days).
+Information provided will include contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Appropriate provisions / measures will be implemented within the TM to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the Traffic Scotland website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms. - Local access to nearby properties will be maintained during construction.